-The Foster Poetry Prize is awarded to the author of the single best submitted poem, along with $1000 and publication in CV2.
-Four honourable mentions are also awarded, each with a cash prize.
+Formerly known as the Young Buck Poetry Prize, the Foster Poetry Prize is a writing contest for emerging poets of any age.
+The prize is awarded to the author of the single best submitted poem, along with $1000 and publication in CV2.
+Three honourable mentions are also awarded, each with a cash prize.

-The prize-winning poems were published in our Spring 2021 Issue.
-Thank you to our wonderful 2020 judge, Terese Mason Pierre, and to everyone who submitted their work!
+The prize-winning poems will be published in our Summer 2022 Issue.
+Thank you to our wonderful 2021 judge, Jónína Kirton, and to everyone who submitted their work!

 See the winners from previous years here.

 2021 Contest Judge

 Jónína Kirton is a Red River Métis/Icelandic poet and a graduate of the Simon Fraser University’s Writer’s Studio where she is their BIPOC Auntie supporting and mentoring BIPOC students.
 A late-blooming poet, she was sixty-one when she received the 2016 City of Vancouver’s Mayor’s Arts Award for an Emerging Artist in the Literary Arts category.

 Her first collection of poetry, page as bone ~ ink as blood, was released with Talonbooks in 2015.
 Joanne Arnott described this collection as “restorative, intimate poetry, drawing down ancestral ideas into the current moment’s breath.”
 Her second collection, An Honest Woman, was released in 2017, again with Talonbooks.
 It was a finalist for the Dorothy Livesay Poetry Prize.
 Betsy Warland had this to say about An Honest Woman: “Kirton picks over how she was raised familially and culturally like a crime scene.”
 Her third book, a poetic memoir, Standing in the River of Time, will be released in 2022 with Talonbooks.

 Visit our blog here to find out what Jónína is looking for in a winning poem!